wso2/docs-is/en/includes/guides/authorization/user-impersonation.md

 ### Step 1: Authorize application for user impersonation

-Your application should be authorized to consume the user impersonation API.
+First, your application should be authorized to consume the user impersonation API.
 To do so,

 1. On the {{ product_name }} Console, go to **Applications**.